raspberrypilearning/morse-code-virtual-radio/worksheet.md

 ./morse-code.py
 ```

 If you didn't hear anything then double-check everything is plugged in correctly.
 If you're using the headphone jack of the Pi, remember that you'll need to use the command `sudo amixer cset numid=3 1` to redirect the audio.
 You may notice the tone sounds a bit wobbly at the start; this is just an artefact of `pygame` starting up and using up CPU cycles.
-Subsequent tones that we make will sound correct.
+Subsequent tones will sound correct.

 ## Connect the Morse Code key to the GPIO pins

 All Morse Code keys work in a similar way to a push button or switch.
-They have two screw terminals for attaching a positive and a negative wire.
+They have two screw terminals, to which a positive and a negative wire are attached.
 When you press the key down, two bits of metal touch, causing a circuit to complete.
 The effect would be the same if you just touched the two wires together.

 To connect the Morse key to the GPIO pins, we need to do a bit of physical computing.
 GPIO pins can be set up as an input or an output.
 Output mode is used when you want to supply voltage to a device like an LED or buzzer.
-If we use input mode, a GPIO pin has a value that we can read in our code.
-If the pin has voltage going into it, the reading will be `1` (HIGH); if the pin was connected directly to ground (no voltage), the reading will be `0` (LOW).
+If we use input mode instead, a GPIO pin has a value that we can read in our code.
+If the pin has voltage going into it, the reading would be `1` (HIGH); if the pin was connected directly to ground (no voltage), the reading would be `0` (LOW).

 The goal is to use the Morse Code key to switch voltage on and off for a GPIO pin, thus making the reading of the pin change in our code when we press the key.

 When a GPIO pin is in input mode the pin is said to be floating, meaning that it has no fixed voltage level.
 That's no good for what we want, as the pin will randomly float between HIGH and LOW.
-We need to categorically know that the key is either up or down.
+For this project, we need to know categorically whether the key is up or down.
 So we need to fix the voltage level to HIGH or LOW, and then make it change only when the key is pressed.
 We can do this in two ways.

 ### A pull up circuit